Key developments for October 19-20:

 “We added drones as part of the economic sanctions that have an immediate effect.”
 The work to reduce the enemy’s capabilities will continue.

-On October 9, the General Staff of Ukraine reported that earlier in October, a Ukrainian drone struck a Russian weapons storage depot in Oblast storing North Korean ammunition.
+On October 9, the General Staff of Ukraine reported that earlier in October, a Ukrainian drone struck a Russian weapons storage depot in Bryansk Oblast storing North Korean ammunition.

 In September, Estonian Colonel Ants Kivieselg, the head of the Estonian Defense Forces Intelligence Center said that Ukraine’s drone attack on the arms depot located in Russia’s Tver oblast destroyed two or three months worth of munitions.